Here’s the full list of all visa-free countries for Nigerians who are international passport holders?

 Timor-Leste, or East Timor, a Southeast Asian nation occupying half the island of Timor, is ringed by coral reefs teeming with marine life.

 Visa is provided on arrival for Nigerian passport holders visiting Timor-Leste.

-A visa free country as well, but return tickets is a requirement.
+A visa-free country as well, but a return ticket is a requirement.
 Located in West Africa.
-Togo covers 57,000 square kilometres.
+Togo covers 57,000 square kilometers.